taukappawho/COSC612/README.md

 # COSC612

-## Project: I Have No Mouth and I Must Eat: A Recipe Website
+## I Have No Mouth and I Must Eat: A Recipe Website

 ## Members:
 ```